-Social media platforms represent the easiest way of promoting your EdTech solution to education institutions or schools.
+Social media platforms represent the easiest way of promoting and marketing your EdTech solution to education institutions or schools.
 In addition to posting on your feed or solution pages about the solution, you can also try promotions through different groups that contain the right kind of audience to sell your solution to.